FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Methodology

 \section{Methodology}

-In this section, we introduce \textbf{FedBiCross}, a framework for personalized OSFL.
-Fig.~\ref{pipeline} illustrates the overall framework and Algorithm~\ref{alg:fedbicross} summarizes the procedure.
-FedBiCross consists of three stages: (1) \textit{client clustering and cluster-specific data generation}, (2) \textit{bi-level cross-cluster optimization}, and (3) \textit{personalized distillation} to fine-tune models for each client.
+We consider a federated learning system with $N$ clients and a central server.
+Each client $i$ holds a private local medical image dataset $\mathcal{D}_i$ and has trained a local model $f_i$ on it.
+Our goal is to produce personalized models $\{f_i^{\mathrm{pers}}\}_{i=1}^N$ for all clients within a single communication round: each client uploads $f_i$ to the server once, and the server returns a personalized model without accessing any raw data.
+We assume the server possesses abundant computational resources, making it practical to perform intensive server-side optimization in exchange for minimal communication.
+To this end, we propose \textbf{FedBiCross}, a framework for personalized OSFL.
+Figure~\ref{pipeline} illustrates the overall framework and Algorithm~\ref{alg:fedbicross} summarizes the procedure.
+FedBiCross consists of three stages: (1) \textit{client clustering}, (2) \textit{online synthesis with bi-level cross-cluster optimization}, and (3) \textit{personalized distillation} to fine-tune models for each client.